 Finishing his Master of Music degree in Music Composition with support of a full scholarship granted at the University of Memphis, in the USA, Durdağ studied composition with Rome prize winner Kamran İnce and orchestral conducting with Kraig Alan Williams, as well as piano with Sam Viviano, at said institution.

-Durdağ is currently completing his Doctor of Musical Arts degree in Music Composition with a minor in Orchestral Conducting at the University of Arizona, in the USA, with support of a full scholarship, where he studies with prominent American composer Daniel Asia and conducting with Thomas Cockrell.
-He is also teaching music composition at this institution as a Teaching Assistant.
-Master classes he attended are given by such prominent American composers as Joseph Schwantner (Pulitzer), Marc Mellits, Fred Lerdahl (Pulitzer), Sophia Serghi, Christopher Trapani (Rome), Chris Brubeck, David Maslanka, Joan Tower (Grammy) and Bernard Rands (Pulitzer).
+Durdağ has recently completed his Doctor of Musical Arts degree in Music Composition with a minor in Orchestral Conducting at the University of Arizona, in the USA, with support of a full scholarship, where he studied composition with prominent American composer Daniel Asia and conducting with Thomas Cockrell.
+He also taught music composition at this institution as a Teaching Assistant.
+Master classes he attended are given by such prominent American composers as Joseph Schwantner (Pulitzer), Marc Mellits, Fred Lerdahl (Pulitzer), Sophia Serghi, Christopher Trapani (Rome), Chris Brubeck, David Maslanka, and Joan Tower (Grammy).